wasle/VibeCodedMemory/README.md

 npm install
 ```

-This installs the Angular CLI as a project-level dev dependency so every contributor uses the same version (`npm run ng -- --version` to confirm).
-Use `npm run ng -- <command>` whenever Angular CLI commands are needed.
+This installs the Angular CLI as a project-level dev dependency so every contributor uses the same version (`npx ng version` to confirm).
+Use `npx ng <command>` from the repo root to scaffold or maintain the Angular workspace.

 ## Frontend Setup

 See `frontend/README.md` for the Angular CLI scaffolding steps executed via the local CLI.

+### VS Code Tasks

+- Run the Angular dev server with `Terminal → Run Task… → Frontend: ng serve`.
+The task shells out to `npm run start --prefix frontend`, so scaffold the Angular project first (it adds the `start` script).